shlinkio/shlink-common/README.md

 * `PaginatorUtilsTrait`: A trait providing methods to get useful info from `Laminas\Paginator\Paginator` objects.
 * `DateRange`: An immutable value object wrapping two `Chronos` date objects that can be used to represent a time period between two dates.
-* `IpAddress`: An immutable value object representing an IP address that can be copied into an obfuscated instance which removes the last octet.
+* `IpAddress`: An immutable value object representing an IP address that can be copied into an anonymized instance which removes the last octet.